 How To Enjoy Driving Around Presque Isle State Park

-A drive around is the Park is a beautiful way to experience nature in all four seasons.
+A drive around the Park is a beautiful way to experience nature in all four seasons.
 But be aware of the speed limit.
-The 25 miles per hour speed limit in the Park is strictly enforced.
+The 25-mile-per-hour speed limit is strictly enforced.
 It’s easy to get distracted by the stunning sights and lose track of your speed.
 So set your cruise control if you must, and allow for adequate time for a slow drive.

-A few of my favorite scenes are: the house boats at Horseshoe Pond, the Perry Monument landmark, the lighthouses, and marinas.
+A few of my favorite scenes are the houseboats at Horseshoe Pond, the Perry Monument landmark, the lighthouses, and the marinas.

 If you enjoy history, read up on how this area was involved in the War of 1812 and find out who the Perry Monument is named after.
 Also, learn how Misery Bay earned its name.
 These are all good questions for schoolchildren if you want to throw in a little education during your drive here.

 You will see many beautiful views of Presque Isle Bay and Lake Erie.
 If you want to see deer and other wildlife, a drive through the Park at dawn or dusk is when they are most active.
 You can even shine a spotlight from your car at dusk to help spot the “eyes” of the many creatures around the Park.
 In the evening, enjoy watching Erie’s famous sunsets over Lake Erie from your car or from the beach.
-You’ll want to be on the lake side of the peninsula (i.e., not the bay side) for the best sunset viewing so you can see the sun dip into the horizon.
+You’ll want to be on the lakeside of the peninsula (i.e., not the bayside) for the best sunset viewing, so you can see the sun dip below the horizon.
 Beach 1 is near the entrance to the Park if you are short on time and want to catch the sunset.

 What To Pack For A Presque Isle Beach Day